Pulp necrosis

-Pulp necrosis is a clinical diagnostic category indicating the death of the pulp and nerves of the pulp chamber and root canal of a tooth which may be due to bacterial sequelae, trauma and chemical or mechanical irritation.
-It is often the end result of many cases of dental trauma, caries and irreversible pulpitis.
+Pulp necrosis is a clinical diagnostic category indicating the death of cells and tissues in the pulp chamber of a tooth with or without bacterial invasion.
+It is often the result of many cases of dental trauma, caries and irreversible pulpitis.

 In the initial stage of the infection, the pulp chamber is partially necrosed for a period of time and if left untreated, the area of cell death expands until the entire pulp necroses.
 The most common clinical signs present in a tooth with a necrosed pulp would be a grey discoloration of the crown and/or periapical radiolucency.
 This altered translucency in the tooth is due to disruption and cutting off of the apical neurovascular blood supply.

 Sequelae of a necrotic pulp include acute apical periodontitis, dental abscess or radicular cyst and discolouration of the tooth.

 Tests for a necrotic pulp include: vitality testing using a thermal test or an electric pulp tester.
 Discolouration may be visually obvious, or more subtle.

 Treatment usually involves endodontics or extraction.